 But this doesn’t mean I throw money out of the window!
 Or pay over the odds to stay warm.
 The reality is that I saved over $300 in utilities last year.
 All without lowering the thermostat!

 And even with electricity and gas prices going up year on year, I have managed to cut my utility bills for 5 years in a row.

 So how did I do that?

-I negotiated my bills, I compared prices with other companies, I found out who had the best deal.
+I negotiated my bills.
+I compared prices with other companies and found out who had the best deal.
 Don’t be afraid to switch providers.
-I know it sounds boring but you know what?
+I know it sounds boring, but you know what?
 A couple of hours of your time can save you hundreds, if not thousands, of dollars every year.

 - Set a yearly reminder on your calendar a month before your cell phone deal expires, your utility deal ends, etc.

 - Search comparison sites for better deals, and if another company can offer you a competitive rate, switch.